andvra/fastdds-ros/README.md

 ## TODO

-- Test: if we publish String through ROS2 in the same fashion as we publish NavSatFix, can we then successfully read it?
+D Test: if we publish String through ROS2 in the same fashion as we publish NavSatFix, can we then successfully read it?
 - Update paths used in CMakeLists
 D Add listeners to update IMU/GPS data
 - Describe how this app was built